sheepla/pingu/README.md

 </div>

+## Features

+- [x] Colorful and fun output.
+- [x] Cross-platform support: Windows, macOS and Linux (also WSL)
+- [x] It works with a single executable file, so it can be installed easily.
+- [x] Surpports IPv4 and IPv6.

 ## Usage

 Simply specify the target host name or IP address in the first argument e.g. `pingu github.com` or `pingu 13.114.40.48`.